Zimbabwe level T20 series as Madhevere inspires win over Bangladesh - RFI

 Harare (AFP)

-Opener Wesley Madhevere top-scored with 73 as Zimbabwe beat Bangladesh by 23 runs on Friday to keep alive hopes of winning a three-match Twenty20 series against Bangladesh in Harare.
+Opener Wesley Madhevere top-scored with 73 as Zimbabwe beat Bangladesh by 23 runs on Friday to keep alive hopes of winning the three-match Twenty20 series.

-Zimbabwe made 166-6 before bowling Bangladesh out for 143 with one ball remaining, enabling the hosts to avenge an eight-wicket defeat in the first match on Thursday.
+Zimbabwe made 166-6 before bowling Bangladesh out for 143 with one ball remaining in Harare, enabling the hosts to avenge an eight-wicket defeat in the first match on Thursday.

-It was the first victory for the hosts in six attempts in the all-format tour after a heavy Test loss, three one-day international defeats and a T20 reverse.
+It was the first victory for the home side in six attempts in the all-format tour after a heavy Test loss, three one-day international defeats and a T20 reverse.

-The series decider will be played on Sunday at Harare Sports Club.
+The T20 series decider will be played on Sunday at Harare Sports Club.

+"Today we managed to tick a lot more boxes than we managed yesterday.
+I was happy to make 166 with a young squad -- it gave us confidence," said Zimbabwe captain Sikandar Raza.

+"We back ourselves to defend that total and Blessing (Muzarabani) was instrumental in our success.
+Now we must create a plan that brings us another victory on Sunday and a series victory."

 Zimbabwe won the toss, batted and Madhevere hit three sixes and five fours off 57 balls before being caught at extra cover by Afif Hossain after skying a delivery from left-arm medium fast bowler Shoriful Islam.

+Dion Myers made 26 before lofting an attempted ramp off Shoriful to Mahedi Hasan on the deep point boundary.

-Shoriful was the most successful of the Bangladesh bowlers, also capturing the wicket of Luke Jongwe for two to finish with 3-33.
+Shoriful was the most successful of the Bangladesh bowlers, also capturing the wicket of Luke Jongwe to finish with 3-33.

 Unlike Thursday when Bangladesh openers Mohammad Naim and Soumya Sarkar put on 102 runs before the first wicket fell, the tourists never got on top of the Zimbabwe bowling.

-Naim and Sarker were back in the pavilion with just 17 on the board, both dimissed by Blessing Muzarabani who finished with 2-21 from his four overs.
+Naim and Sarkar were back in the pavilion with just 17 on the board, both dismissed by Muzarabani, who finished with 2-21 from his four overs.

-Wellington Masakadza, who took 3-20, also got in amongst the Bangladesh batsmen, removing Shakib al Hasan, captain Mahmudullah Riyad and Mahedi in quick succession.
+Wellington Masakadza, who took 3-20, also got in among the Bangladesh batsmen, removing Shakib al Hasan, captain Mahmudullah Riyad and Mahedi in quick succession.

 Nurul Hasan also fell cheaply and at 68-6 after 11.2 overs, Bangladesh were in deep trouble.